CS234319/safot/Material/tutorials/sml/introduction.md

 <!--vert-->

-constants are written in double quotes
+literals are written in double quotes

 ```sml
 "ML is the best";